 There was a time when bodybuilders would eat 6-12 egg whites one to two times a day, shunning the egg yolk.
 The reason for this was to eat a fat-free meal that was high in protein.
-While they were eating fat-free meals, they were also missing out on extra protein, tons of vitamins and minerals, omega-3 faddy acids, and even amino acids.
+While they were eating fat-free meals, they were also missing out on extra protein, tons of vitamins and minerals, omega-3 fatty acids, and even amino acids.

-You’d think bodybuilders would know about the benefits of eating the whole egg, but you must understand that the health-food and weight loss industry caused the fat-free eating epidemic in the mid 1980s.
+You’d think bodybuilders would know about the benefits of eating the whole egg, but you must understand that the health-food and weight loss industry caused the fat-free eating epidemic in the mid-1980s.

 One of the theories behind fat-free eating was that one gram of fat equals nine calories.
 The health and weight loss industry declared that if you could reduce your calories by reducing the fat intake, you would lose weight and increase health.
-Over the last two decades we’ve seen quite the opposite effect take place.
+Over the last three decades we’ve seen quite the opposite effect take place.

 Another theory was that the egg yolk caused high cholesterol.
 The American Heart Association (AHA) recommends limiting your cholesterol to 300 mg for those with normal LDL.
 One yolk from a large egg contains about 185 mg of cholesterol.
-So, one egg yolk will fit well in your dietary budget, and as you see you have room for more.
+So, one egg yolk will fit well in your dietary budget, and as you see, you have room for more.

 Really, the innocent yolk shouldn’t be blamed for the cholesterol hike in the last few decades.
 It’s not like the older generation is eating more egg yolks.
-The bad cholesterol that causes heart disease is from trans fat.
-Trans fat is in any man-made fat including boxed and canned products, fast food, and other convenient food items.
+The bad cholesterol that causes heart disease is from trans-fat.
+Trans-fat is in any man-made fat including boxed and canned products, fast food, and other convenient food items.